RunningMSN/CycleTrack/README.md

 simultaneously contributing data that can be used for analytics and assisting future applicants.

 ## Current TODO List:
- * Add functional line and bar graphs to visualization
+ * Add functional bar graphs to visualization
- * Fix bug caused by generating graphs without any data
+ * Add more customization to graphs